daothauvin/burp/JOURNAL.md

 ## Week 20 April - 27 April
 Check Tests for Arena
-Handling burp error
+Handling burp error (with warning)
-Fix Tests of file_reader(free Robots and Arena)
+Fix Tests of file_reader (free Robots and Arena)
 Valgrind Tests for Arena, Robots and Missiles tests
 Continue touch handling

+## Week 28 April - 3 May
+Add tests for burp warning
+Reimplementation of speed up/down
+Creation of a burp script
+Bug fix